ishank-juneja/python-project-template/README.md

 `find . -name '*.gitkeep' -delete`

 ## Why this exists
-When a python-project reaches a stage where it is ready to transition from a collection of scripts to a "code-base" then at that point (this should happen once the viability of the project has been established) a remote (typically a GitHub) should be created for it using this template to sabe time and maintain standardization in relative paths.
+When a python-project reaches a stage where it is ready to transition from a collection of scripts to a "code-base" then at that point (this should happen once the viability of the project has been established) a remote (typically a GitHub) should be created for it using this template to save time and maintain standardization in relative paths.